eitamar-saraf/sentence-similarity-order/README.md

    - Split conversations into smaller chunks to create more concise vector representations, improving alignment accuracy.
 3. **Ordering Summaries**:
    - Checked the alignment of summary pieces with conversation chunks.
-   - If overlaps occurred, further split the conversation into sentences to achieve more accurate ordering.
+   - If overlaps occurred, further split the conversation into smaller chunkes to achieve more accurate ordering.

 ## Results
 The approach successfully attributed each summary piece to the correct conversation chunk and maintained the chronological order of summaries, providing a coherent summary of the dialogs.